johnwcowan/lisp-koans/ai-koans.md

 “Why is the net wired randomly?” asked Minsky.

 “I do not want it to have any preconceptions of how to play”, Sussman said.

 Minsky then shut his eyes.

-“Why do you close your eyes?”, Sussman asked his teacher.
+“Why do you close your eyes?”
+Sussman asked his teacher.

 “So that the room will be empty.”